gcoop-libre/ansible-role-aegir/README.md

 Here you can specify other vars for the configuration files of Apache Virtual Hosts.
 Each config must be a dictionary with two indexes: `name` for the Apache config name and `value` for the corresponding value.

+    aegir_extra_vhosts: []

+Virtual hosts that would be created besides the basic configuration of Aegir Virtual Hosts.
+See [Apache role](https://github.com/gcoop-libre/ansible-role-apache) README for the accepted values.

 Dependencies
 ------------